Rome • Vatican ~ St. Peter's Basilica • Catacombs • Assisi • Florence • Siena • 3 day extension option Geneva & Zermatt (Alps) Switzerland

 Day 8:Monday September 24: Enjoy a second day to explore Florence. the Church of San Marco; the elegant church of San Miniato al Monte, where you can climb the steps and wander through its halls, crypt and monumental cemetery; the Bell Tower of Giotto, Santa Croce, and consider a climb to the top to view the city.
 Find some time for the open market as you enjoy choosing what to do on your own.
 The tour guide will be available to assist you, if you are interested in seeing sites like: Santa Maria Novella Church, Tuscany's most important Gothic church, with billowing sails and ostrich feathers (Medici family emblem).
 The church houses artistic treasures, donated by wealthy patrons, many with chapels named after them.
-We will dine together, including wine, and stay in Florence again tonight.
+We will dine together, including wine, and stay again in Florence.

 Day 9:Tuesday September 25: Today we will enjoy a scenic 90 minute drive to one of the most treasured city's of Italy: Siena.
 See one of the most stunning cathedrals in Italy, with art by Michelangelo, Donatello, Pisano, and Bernini, featuring a frescoed library considered one of the best frescoed spaces in Italy!
 Admire the city’s unique, scallop-shaped main piazza, dominated by a 14th-century tower.
 It’s also home to a treasure trove of important art, including Lorenzetti’s seminal frescoes of “Good and Bad Government”, relics like the head of St. Catherine, and the famous Palio horse races.
 Dinner in either Siena or at a local restaurant in Florence- it's your last night to splurge on delicious gelato!
 Don't forget to pack before going to bed on your last night in Italy.